Qumulo/docs/_includes/content-reuse/admin-guides/nfs/configuring-troubleshooting-host-access-rules-nfs-exports.md

      To reset your Qumulo cluster's DNS cache, use the `qq dns_clear_lookup_cache` command.

-   * Use the `qq dns_resolve_hostnames` command and specify the hostname to perform a lookup for `user1.accounting.example.com`.
+   * Run the `qq dns_resolve_hostnames` command and specify the hostname to perform a lookup for `user1.accounting.example.com`.

      {{site.commandOutput}}